Category management: The category management 8-step process (retail)

 Market research company Nielsen has a similar process based on only 5 steps : reviewing the category, targeting consumers, planning merchandising, implementing strategy, evaluating results.

+Modern category management is often supported by cloud-based software solutions that use artificial intelligence and sales analytics to optimize assortments, perform store clustering, and track category performance.
+One example of such a platform is Leafio AI, which assists category managers in data-driven assortment planning and optimization.

 Category captains

-It is commonplace for a particular supplier in a category to be nominated by the retailer as a category captain.
+A supplier in a category is often nominated by the retailer as a category captain.
 The category captain will be expected to have the closest and most regular contact with the retailer and will also be expected to invest time, effort, and often financial assets into the strategic development of the category within the retailer.
 In return, the supplier will gain a more influential voice with the retailer.
 The category captain is often the supplier with the largest turnover in the category.
-Traditionally the job of category captain is given to a brand supplier, but in recent times the role has also gone to particularly switched-on private label suppliers.
+Traditionally the job of category captain is given to a brand supplier, but in recent times the role has also gone to private label suppliers.

 In order to do the job effectively, the supplier may be granted access to a greater wealth of data-sharing, e.g. more access to an internal sales database such as Walmart's Retail Link.

-In the UK, the Groceries Code Adjudicator found in her 2015-16 investigation into Tesco plc that some suppliers paid "large sums of money in exchange for category captaincy or participation in a price review".
+In the UK, the Groceries Code Adjudicator found in her 2015-16 investigation into Tesco plc that some suppliers paid "large sums of money in exchange for category captaincy or participation in a range review".
 She found some evidence of benefits which suppliers derive from these arrangements but also recorded a concern, to be investigated further, as to whether the purpose of the Groceries Code was being circumvented by these payments.

 Governmental concerns about category management

 Many governments have viewed increased collaboration between suppliers and retailers as a potential source of antitrust breaches, such as price fixing.
-For example the UK Competition Commission has raised their issues on market distortion in principle.
+For example, the UK Competition Commission has raised their issues on market distortion in principle.
 They have also acted on milk price-fixing in Britain.